meryemberradauwo/RamanMatch/README.md

 Berrada, M., McFall, A., and Chen, B. (Submitted in October 2023) Raman Match: Application for Raman Spectroscopy Analysis.
 Journal of Open Research Software.

-Here is the content of the first page of the manuscript:

-Raman Match: Application for Raman Spectroscopy Analysis

-Paper Authors
-1. Berrada, Meryem; (Lead/corresponding author first)
-2. McFall, Alan
-3. Chen, Bin

-Paper Author Roles and Affiliations
-1. Programming, writing, and funding - Hawaii Institute of Geophysics and Planetology, School of Ocean and Earth Science and Technology, University of Hawaii at Manoa, 1680 East West Road.

-3. Writing - Hawaii Institute of Geophysics and Planetology, School of Ocean and Earth Science and Technology, University of Hawaii at Manoa, 1680 East West Road.

-4. Editing and funding - Hawaii Institute of Geophysics and Planetology, School of Ocean and Earth Science and Technology,University of Hawaii at Manoa, 1680 East West Road.

 Abstract

 Raman spectroscopy is a powerful analytical technique used in various scientific disciplines, including chemistry, materials science, and biology.
 Analyzing Raman spectra and identifying the presence of specific substances within a sample can be a complex task due to the large available database.
 The Raman Match application was developed to simplify the sample identification process.
 The application integrates the well-established RRUFF Raman database with the python programming language and provides a user-friendly graphical interface for loading Raman spectra, identifying peaks, matching peaks to reference libraries, visualizing the results, and produce publication ready figures.